Sign up for news and information about epilepsy and seizures that may help turn your world right-side up.

 Seizures are unpredictable.
 It's very difficult to know where or when a seizure will happen, how severe it will be, or how long it will last.
 Even people who take medication as directed can suddenly have a seizure.
 This unpredictability can have a negative impact on patients and their families.

-Let’s rethink seizure rescue
+Let’s rethink rescue medication

 LET’S TALK…

-Having a seizure action plan along with an on-hand seizure rescue treatment may help turn your world right-side up again
+Having a seizure action plan along with an on-hand seizure-rescue treatment may help turn your world right side up again

 In one study, only 30% of patients reported having a seizure action plan.
 Do you have one?